Subscribe to the Moving to Portland Newsletter

 • Livability Study 96.4% of Arlington Heights residents rated their neighborhood "good" or "very good."
 See Livability Study.

-• Public Transportation Bus route 63 connects downtown with Washington Park and Arlington Heights.
-No MAX light rail or streetcar lines in Arlington Heights.
+• Public Transportation Arlington has seven public transportation lines.
+Bus route 63 connects downtown with Washington Park and Arlington Heights, and there are four other lines all on the perimeter (i.e., West Burnside) of the community.
+A MAX light rail has a stop at the Oregon Zoo which is considered part of the Arlington Heights neighborhood.
 Residents living on the west side of the neighborhood can walk over to the MAX light rail stop at the Oregon Zoo and catch a ride to work.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
-Ratings range from "Rider's Paradises" to areas with limited or no nearby public transportation.
+Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

 • 5Shopping and Services The only retail establishments are the Rose Garden gift shop, Hoyt Arboretum gift shop, and the Japanese Garden gift shop.
 If residents want to shop, it means getting into your car and driving a few minutes to the Northwest District or downtown.
 Or you can do what 80 plus-year-old Arlington Heights resident Annie does.
 She walks down to Trader Joe's or Fred Meyer, does her shopping and takes the number 63 bus back home.

 • Eating Out Its means getting into the family car and driving a few minutes to the Northwest District or downtown.
-If you're a walker, you can make it down to the Northwest District (10-12 restaurants) but it will take much longer to walk back as an elevation gain of 300 - 500 feet.
+If you’re a walker, you can make it down to the Northwest District with over ten restaurants, but it will take much longer to walk back as an elevation gain of 300 – 500 feet.

-• Public Library You have to go downtown to the Multnomah County Central Library or to the Northwest District branch located at 2300 NW Thurman Street.
-Both are a 8-9 minute drive.
+• Public Library You have to go downtown to the Multnomah County Central Library or the Northwest District branch located at 2300 NW Thurman Street.
+Both are an 8-9 minute drive.

-• Cars in the Neighborhood View homes will have an luxury sedan such as a Audi, BMW, Mercedes, or Volvo.
-The second car is an SUV.
-Pickups are rare except for the local Chevy dealer as he has his choice for the "Vehicle of the Day" and one occasion he will take a pickup off the lot and drives it home.
+• Cars in the Neighborhood View homes will have a luxury sedan such as an Audi, BMW, Mercedes, or Volvo.
 I counted nine Toyota hybrids driving through the neighborhood one day.

 • 6Biking Quality is rated low.
-Arlington Heights has eight miles of bike lanes.
+Arlington Heights has 1.3 miles of bike lanes.

 ___________________________________